Jax Taylor And Brittany Cartwright Return To SUR, Speak Of ‘Vanderpump Rules’ Spinoff On Twitter

 — Brittany Cartwright (@BNCartwright) April 12, 2017

 A short time later, Jax Taylor confirmed with his own fans on Twitter that he too would be returning to the restaurant this week.
-“See you guys tomorrow night!!!” he wrote to his fans and followers, also adding the hash tag, “drink slinger.”
+“See you guys tomorrow night!!!” he wrote to his fans and followers, also adding the hashtag, “drink slinger.”

 In the days since Vanderpump Rules: Jax and Brittany Take Kentucky was announced, Jax Taylor has been bombarded by fans who want to know when his new series will be airing.
 Unfortunately, he hasn’t yet received that information from Bravo.
 So, in response to a couple of curious fans, the SUR restaurant bartender encouraged viewers to frequently check Bravo TV’s official website for more information.